spacegoing/stylegan2/README.md

       ![Alt Text](samples/no.gif)

-    Or you can customise your options.
-See [animate.py](./animate.py) for details.
+    Or you can customise your options. exec '>python [animate.py](animate.py) -h' for more examples.
       >`python animate.py --in-file=face_datasets/jdepp/4_01.npy --dir-file=stylegan2directions/smile.npy --start=-5 --stop=15 --repeat 2 --steps=10 --reverse`

 5. Do some style mixing, you can either mix a persons expression or mix the makeup.